 - The spouse of a SNAP recipient who is eligible for RMP

-Currently, only seven states participate in RMP, including, Arizona, California, Illinois, Maryland, Michigan, Rhode Island and Virginia.
-However, not all counties offer RMP, and not every restaurant participates in the program.
+Currently, only nine states participate in RMP, including Arizona, California, Hawaii, Illinois, Maryland, Massachusetts, Michigan, Rhode Island and Virginia.
+New York will begin offering the program in 2024.
+However, not all counties offer RMP and not every restaurant participates in the program.

 More From GOBankingRates